Lucyjpjones/lj-fscr/README.md

 1. Add a env.py file to store environment variables:
    - Import os
+   - os.environ.setdefault("AWS_ACCESS_KEY_ID", "To be added by user")
+   - os.environ.setdefault("AWS_SECRET_KEY_ID", "To be added by user")
+   - os.environ.setdefault("DATABASE_URL", "To be added by user")
+   - os.environ.setdefault("DISABLE_COLLECTSTATIC", "To be added by user")
-   - os.environ.setdefault("IP", "To be added by user")
+   - os.environ.setdefault("EMAIL_HOST_PASS", "To be added by user")
-   - os.environ.setdefault("PORT", "To be added by user")
+   - os.environ.setdefault("EMAIL_HOST_USER", "To be added by user")
    - os.environ.setdefault("SECRET_KEY", "To be added by user")
+   - os.environ.setdefault("STRIPE_PUBLIC_KEY", "To be added by user")
+   - os.environ.setdefault("STRIPE_SECRET_KEY", "To be added by user")
-   - os.environ.setdefault("MONGO_URI", "To be added by user")
+   - os.environ.setdefault("STRIPE_WH_SECRET", "To be added by user")
-   - os.environ.setdefault("MONGO_DBNAME", "To be added by user")
+   - os.environ.setdefault("USE_AWS", "To be added by user")

     > **Note:** I used [RandomKeygen.com](https://randomkeygen.com/) to get my secure SECRET_KEY password.
 A SECRET_KEY is required when using the flash and session functions of Flask.